Kartikvyas1604/Meshcrypt/docs/USER-GUIDE.md

 **Solution**:
 1. Use their regular address instead
-2. Or send them a MeshCrypt invite
+2. Or send them a Zetaris invite
 3. Standard transactions still work

 ### Range Proof Generation Failed